Advocating for change for women and girls in Georgia.

 The Georgia Women’s Policy Institute (GWPI) is our signature advocacy program.

-Now entering its sixth successful year, GWPI is a leadership, advocacy and civic engagement training for women from diverse backgrounds.
-GWPI Fellows meet over the course of one year for education, team building, and hands-on learning, as they work collaboratively on a real world policy project that impacts the lives of women and girls in Georgia.
+Now entering its seventh successful year, GWPI is a leadership, advocacy and civic engagement training for women from diverse backgrounds.
+GWPI Fellows meet over the course of one year for education, team building, and hands-on learning, as they work collaboratively on a real world policy project that impacts the lives of women and girls in Georgia. *The application process for the 2018 class has now closed – please check back in spring 2019 to apply for the next year’s class.*

 Did you know?